Platoniq/wilder-journal/_articles/en/be-part-does-a-students-decision-have-the-same-power-as-a-teachers.md

 One of the interviews we conducted was with the director of an institute where a participatory budget was carried out with the whole educational community through the digital participation platform [Decidim](https://decidim.org/en/), and where the students played a leading role \[2].
 After the experience, the interviewee was clear about the role that new technologies should play in these processes:

 > "Digital platforms are essential for student participation, because otherwise it gets very complicated.
-Although it is necessary to chase the students so that they take out their mobile phones, connect, click on the links, choose…"
+Although it is necessary to chase the students so that they take out their mobile phones, connect, click on the links, choose..."

 {% questions { "items": [ { "question": "How to recognize the validity and dignity of the experiences and knowledge of students?" }, { "question": "Does the decision of a student have the same strength or power as the decision of a teacher?" } ] } %}

 Finally, we share the dilemma that a teacher conveyed to us and whose answer is probably a very accurate thermometer to measure how arid or fertile the school grounds are to accommodate real student participation:

-> "A year ago we considered reformulating the School’s Regulations for the Organisation and Operation and we wanted to have the opinion of the students.
+> "A year ago we considered reformulating the School's Regulations for the Organisation and Operation and we wanted to have the opinion of the students.
 Here comes the big dilemma: does the decision of a student have the same strength or power as the decision of a teacher?"